mikeybkats/theHeartOftheBuddhasTeaching/Deep thinking notes.md

 Meditation will become truth when there is understanding and insight.

-What is the present moment?
+*Goals.* What is the present moment?
 The present moment is always clouded by the self.
 By relating information to our own self the past and present are clouded.
 You can never see the future in totality.
-Removing the sense of self
+With a good plan, remove the sense of self and focus on the present.
+Doing this will ensure an easier path to your goals.

 | Present moment | Sense of self | Actual future | Sense of future | Sense of past
 | -- |--| -- | -- | -- |